Steve Bechler: Personal life

 On October 22, 2002, Bechler married Kiley Mae Nixon at Community Bible Church in Central Point, Oregon.
-The couple were expecting a child at the time of his death.
-His daughter, Hailie, was born in April 2003.
+The couple had a daughter, Hallie, who was born in April 2003, two months after her father's death.

 Death

-On February 16, 2003, towards the beginning of Orioles' spring training camp in Fort Lauderdale, Florida, Bechler collapsed while participating in conditioning drills.
-He was rushed to a nearby hospital, where he died from multiple organ failure the following morning.
-His body temperature had reached 108 F. Against the advice of his trainer, he was taking ephedra; it was reported at the time that he had been taking it to lose weight, though his widow said in 2020 that he had been using it as an energy supplement.
+On February 16, 2003, during the Orioles' spring training camp in Fort Lauderdale, Florida, Bechler collapsed while participating in conditioning drills.
+He was rushed to a nearby hospital, where he died from multiple organ failure the following morning, at the age of 23.
+His body temperature had reached 108 F. Against the advice of his trainer, he was taking ephedra; at the time, it was reported that he had been taking it to lose weight, though his widow said in 2020 that he had been using it as an energy supplement.
 While it was also initially reported that Bechler had not eaten for a day or two before his collapse, teammate Matt Riley later recalled that Bechler had gone to dinner with teammates the night before, though he ate very little.
 However, Bechler did not consume anything aside from ephedra pills on the morning of February 16, possibly because he was running late.